Physics and geometry of knots-quivers correspondence: KQ correspondence and 3d physics

-\ee The similarities with (\ref{eq:Efimov}) are striking, in fact adopting the~dictionary of Section \ref{subsec:TofQ} we can match the~two exactly.
-By definition of $U(1)_\gamma$ it is natural to identify $e^\gamma = q$.
-Moreover fugacities $z_j$ are associated to the~topological symmetries whose charges count vortices, therefore they are expected to coincide with the~FI couplings $z_i\sim x_i$ up to normalization.
-This leads immediately to a~match with the~quiver partition function \be \CZ^\vort = P^Q\,. \ee We can further compose this change of variables with the~KQ one given by (\ref{eq:KQ-corr-basic}) (resp. one of its refined versions: (\ref{eq:KQ-corr-ref}), (\ref{eq:KQ-corr-doubly-ref})), which leads to the~identification of the~vortex partition function with the~HOMFLY-PT generating series $P^K(x,a,q)$ (resp. $\mathcal{P}^{K}(x,a,q,t)$ or $\tilde{\mathcal{P}}^{K}(x,a,Q,t_r,t_c)$) \cite{Dimofte:2010tz}.
+\ee The similarities with (\ref{eq:Efimov}) are striking, in fact adopting the~dictionary of Section~\ref{subsec:TofQ} we can match the~two exactly.
+By definition of $U(1)_\gamma$, it is natural to identify $e^\gamma = q$.
+Moreover, fugacities $z_j$ are associated to the~topological symmetries whose charges count vortices, therefore they are expected to coincide with the~FI couplings $z_i\sim x_i$ up to normalization.
+This leads immediately to a~match with the~quiver partition function \be \CZ^\vort = P^Q\,. \ee We can further compose this change of variables with the~KQ one given by~(\ref{eq:KQ-corr-basic}) (resp. one of its refined versions: (\ref{eq:KQ-corr-ref}), (\ref{eq:KQ-corr-doubly-ref})), which leads to the~identification of the~vortex partition function with the~HOMFLY-PT generating series $P^K(x,a,q)$ (resp. $\mathcal{P}^{K}(x,a,q,t)$ or $\tilde{\mathcal{P}}^{K}(x,a,Q,t_r,t_c)$) \cite{Dimofte:2010tz}.
 Note that this does not fix $e^\mu$, which we identify with $t/q$ by its physical interpretation.

 The most general theory of type $T[Q]$ differs from the~class of models just considered in a~rather mild way, namely by turning on off-diagonal Chern-Simons couplings.
 To include their contribution we turn to an~explicit construction of the~vortex partition function in terms of \emph{holomorphic blocks} \cite{Beem:2012mb}.
-The holomorphic blocks for $T[Q]$ with a~general matrix $C_{ij}$ have the~following structure \be \ee where the~integral is performed over all gauge fugacities, and the~$q$-Pochhammers arise from the~chiral multiplets.
+The holomorphic blocks for $T[Q]$ with a~general matrix $C_{ij}$ have the~following structure:

+where the~integral is performed over all gauge fugacities, and the~$q$-Pochhammers arise from the~chiral multiplets.
 The $\theta$ functions are defined as \be \theta(z;q^2) = (z;q^2)_\infty (q^2 z^{-1};q^2)_\infty \ee and they arise from Chern-Simons couplings.

 The semiclassical limit of (\ref{eq:holomorphic-blocks}) is exactly (\ref{eq:bar-P-semiclassical-limit}).
 On the~other hand, the~equivariant vortex partition function of $T[Q]$ is obtained by computing the~integral over the~gauge fugacities.
 For the~integral to be well-defined, a~judicious choice of contour $\Gamma_\alpha$ needs to be specified.
 The choice is not unique, each corresponds to a~choice of boundary condition for the~fields at infinity on $\IR^2\times S^1$.
 For the~purpose of matching the~blocks with quiver partition functions, it is convenient to work with $|q|>1$ and choose the~contour so as to pick up only contributions from the~poles of the~$q$-Pochhammers associated with chirals.
 In the~rest of the~paper we have been working with $|q|<1$.
 As noted in \cite{Beem:2012mb}, switching from $|q|<1$ to $|q|>1$ typically introduces multiplicative overall prefactors, which are unimportant for our purpose.
 While the~two results cannot be analytically continued into each other, they can still be compared upon recasting them as functions of $q$-Pochhammers, since the~latter have a~well-defined factorization in either regime.